 Not that I speak from want, for I have learned to be content in whatever circumstances I am.

-The Apostle Paul mastered a word that seems so elusive in our world today.
+The Apostle Paul mastered a word that seems so elusive to us today.

 The word Paul had mastered was “contentment.”